katiekatieb/fibonacci/README.md

-For this assignement, we were asked to take a number and run it through a method that would give you the nth Fibonacci number.
+For this assignment, we were asked to take a number and run it through a method that would give you the nth Fibonacci number.

 My approach was to use the golden number.